hhvm/user-documentation/guides/hack/09-type-constants/01-intro.md

 ### Referencing the Type Constant

-Given that the type constant is a first-class property of the class, you can reference it using `this`, like the normal way you would reference a static property.
+Given that the type constant is a first-class constant of the class, you can reference it using `this`, like the normal way you would reference a static constant.

 ```
 this::<name>